IdahoLabResearch/DualSPHysics-INL/README.md

 Set the name and directory of the compiled file in `EXECNAME` and `EXECS_DIRECTORY` as desired.

-In `"CUDA selection”` section, change `CUDAVER=114` to be compatible with the cuda version installed on your computer and change the corresponding `DIRTOOLKIT` and `"GPU architectures"`.
+In `"CUDA selection”` section, change `CUDAVER=120` to be compatible with the cuda version installed on your computer and change the corresponding `=== CUDA toolkit directory ===` and `=== Select GPU architectures ===`sections to be compatible with your CUDA version.

-After modifying the Makefile, save it and run (note if it's on cluster, use `module load` to load proper versions of gcc and cuda):
+After modifying the Makefile, save it and run (note if it's on cluster, use `module load` to load proper versions of gcc and cuda first):

 `make -j<number_of_thread> -f Makefile` (e.g. `make -j4 -f Makefile`)

 If the compilation is successful, an executable with the name defined in Makefile `EXECNAME` should appear in the folder defined in `EXECS_DIRECTORY`.

 ### Quick start - run a test case
 Navigate to the folder `DualSPHysics-INL/examples/test_AOR`.
 Make sure the input file `test_AOR_Def.xml` exist.
+This is a static angle of repose test case with a small amount of particles that can be computed very fast, but you can also try all other cases in the `/examples/` folder.

 Run pre_processing.sh: